UnsignedArduino/Chessbot/README.md

     * To discard, click <kbd>n</kbd>.
 * Click <kbd>q</kbd> to quit.

 To annotate, segment by the four corners of the chess board.
+You can use the smart polygon tool and remove all but the four corner points to help speed up annotations; model assisted labeling can also be used after a preliminary training.

 #### Training square classification